wlg1/wlg1.github.io/notion/expms/Experimental Records/Locating Shared Circuits/Project Planning (quests).md

     [https://aclanthology.org/2023.emnlp-main.435/](https://aclanthology.org/2023.emnlp-main.435/)

-- automate avg of random runs
-- automate prompt testing after ablation
-- ablate mlps
-- mean ablate
+- mean ablate generation

-- run circ from 1234 on other tasks to get perf score, not just generate

-- Test prompts in a conversation.
-As the convo goes on, how does the ablated model handle reasoning?
-What if you TELL it the answer, even after it’s corrupted?
-Can you correct its wrong knowledge of the sequence order?
-    - Can we change the sequence order by telling or editing/steering?

----

-To do next

-- find llama2 circuits: +2, +3 intervals, +100, multiply, fibonacci
-    - dataset size: 20 prompts, len 4 seqs (except fibon)
-- multiTok: spanish nw, months circs
-- ov scores, logit lens, attn pats

-- find all heads which destroys spanish counting

 - WHEN does it diverge from addition, multp, to plus 2?
 Needs instruction though.
 Try this by ablating circs and generating; this narrows the search to circ subsets instead of all 1024.

+To Debug

+- ⚠️ why did sinlge tok fibo and 036 fail by having ablation cause “too much incr” (allowing most heads to be removed?) is it bc single prompt?
+- ablate by specific pos to check which pos the component attends to
+    - Only need do this for word prompts or arithmetic operands

+Multi-Tok issues (uncollapse “plan to implement ideas above”)

+- It might not be working because the sequence circuit doesn’t affect the first token of the 2-digit answer that much.
+See, in the prompts ablation nbs, it’s often changed from say “14” to “11”- so the first digit is the same.
+    - In our appendix, we can state we tried the “sum logits of 2 diigts” approach but found this result, so that’s why we go with just predicting the second (or last) digit.
+- ISSUE: this removes 20.17 and other impt heads like 16.0

+    test zero ablation for 1234 to check if zero ablation is culprit

+    check if new measure is culprit

+- double check what tokenIDs the seq actually predicts- should be same as in `corr_tokenIDs`
+    - ✅ in clean, decode each pred top token (try for one)
+        - `print(f"Sequence so far: {model.to_string(tokens[0, :])!r}")`
+    - try for multiple
+- check if the error is with the code by running the code of Llama2_multitok on single prompt 1234
+    - Llama_2_multiTok_1234

+- +2 interval circuit (multikTok)
+    - 1 3 5
+    - 3 5 7
+    - 11 13 15
+- (once have multitok) find llama2 circuits:
+    - +2, +3 intervals, +100, multiply, fibonacci

+        dataset size: 20 prompts, len 4 seqs (except fibon)

+    - multiTok: spanish nw, months circs
+    - ov scores, logit lens, attn pats

+---

 Optional small improvements:

+- we only look at attn pats of what’s considered impt, but what about all else? even if those have similar seq det attn pats, they aren’t used in computation, so can ignore
 - “threshold” in iterative node pruning backws is too confusing.
     - # eg. new_perc is still 30, thres is 20, so "too close to 100”
     - But we should have 80 be threshold, not 20, so we have `(new_perc) > threshold` instead of `(100 - new_perc) < threshold` to decide removal.
 Easier to reason with when coding and debugging.
         - however, then must change every nb and code in repo showcase
+- threshold is inaccurate because if an impt component was removed before so that now perf is just above threshold, then a very unimportant component that just reduces by -1 would NOT be removed. but if a diff order- where the unimp component was first- then the unimpt component WOULD be removed. so order and threshold matter a lot.
+    - that’s why random is an option- but we cannot just take intersection or most freq then eval perf from that to check if still destroys perf, as that’s not dependent on connectivity?
 - multi tok logit score: what if high on first tok, low on second tok pred? does it matter?
+What if first tok high messes it up bc it still gets that usually right even after ablation?
 - new measure of next score: don’t measure top 5, just get the first ranked output
 - Instead of taking in the entire corrupted sequence anew each generation, instead add a SINGLE new position to the new corrupted generated position.
 This allows the clean and corrupted to stay consistent.
 This is because the tokenizer would have tokens of different lengths for different strings, even if the strings are just “adding onto” previous strings.
 So the clean and corrupted could have different lengths!
 - If just measuring and not logit diff - stop at next space or until corr tok?